Home / Coffee Knowledge / History of coffee in Switzerland

 History of coffee in Switzerland

-The history of coffee in Switzerland has received little attention so far.
-Yet the past few centuries are full of anecdotes, both colorful and dark.
-We explore the last three hundred years in a podcast with nutrition researcher Dominik Flammer.
+The history of coffee in Switzerland has been little explored so far.
+Yet, the last centuries are full of anecdotes: colorful, but also grim.
+Together with food historian Dominik Flammer, we shed light on the last three hundred years in a podcast.

-“Louis XIV was the number one influencer for the European nobility in matters of pleasure!”
+"Louis XIV was the number one influencer for European nobility when it came to indulgence!"

 Or:

-“This romanticization that everything was better in the past is absolute nonsense.”
+"This romanticization that everything used to be better is absolute nonsense."

-Coffee has become part of everyday life for many people.
-Yet, it's not a given that a product travels halfway around the world, by jeep, by truck, by ship, and by truck again, and is roasted and still tastes good.
-Every time a bag of coffee arrives at our roastery from a distant world, it's a small miracle for me.
-But coffee has simply become part of everyday life for many people.
-To take a fresh look at something so commonplace, you need compelling images and statements.
+Coffee is something that has become commonplace for many people.
+However, it is not a given that a product travels half the world, by jeep, by truck, by ship, and again by truck, is roasted, and still tastes good.
+Every time a bag of coffee from a distant world arrives at our roastery, it's a small miracle to me.
+But coffee has become an everyday item for many.
+To look at something so commonplace in a new way, it takes striking images and statements.

-D ominik Flammer, nutritional researcher , author, and curator of the Culinarium Alpinum in Stans , spoke with me in a podcast about the history of coffee in Switzerland.
+Dominik Flammer, food researcher, author and curator of the Culinarium Alpinum in Stans, spoke with me in a podcast about the history of coffee in Switzerland.
 Yes, coffee used to be more commonplace, back when it was roasted at home.
-But it wasn't until advancing industrialization that the era of coffee roasting began.
-"People were out of the house more often, working almost around the clock, and roasting coffee themselves was no longer an option."
+But it was only with advancing industrialization that the era of coffee roasteries began.
+"People were out of the house more, working almost around the clock, roasting coffee themselves was no longer an option."

 The Graubünden people as founders of coffee houses throughout Europe

-The oft-told story of coffee begins with the second Turkish siege of Vienna in 1683.
-However, the first coffee houses were not founded in Vienna, but in Italy.
-It was exiled Graubünden residents, primarily confectioners, who first settled in northern Italy and later throughout Europe and established coffee houses.
+The often-cited history of coffee begins with the second Turkish siege of Vienna in 1683.
+But the first coffee houses were not founded in Vienna, but in Italy.
+It was exiled Graubünden people, mainly confectioners, who first settled in Northern Italy, and then throughout Europe, and founded coffee houses.

-In the beginning, coffee houses were drinking establishments and dives, where people often indulged in lustful activities.
+In the beginning, coffee houses were taverns, dives, often used for indulging in carnal pleasures.

 Dominik Flammer

-We talk about the merging of bourgeois ideals, coffee, status and religion, and the influence this had on consumer behavior.
+We're talking about the intertwining of bourgeois ideals, coffee, status, and religion, and how this influenced consumption patterns.

-Switzerland as a player in the slave trade and coffee colonialism
+Switzerland as an actor in the slave trade and coffee colonialism

-"We simply need historians who can think freely and shed traditions," says Dominik Flammer in the podcast.
-Switzerland's colonial history has long been known, but it has only been accurately documented historically in the last 40 years.
+"You just need historians who can think freely and shed traditions," says Dominik Flammer in the podcast.
+Swiss colonial history has long been known, but it has only been precisely documented historically in the last 40 years.

-At that time, coffee was a colonial commodity that had to be planted and harvested.
-For this purpose, people from West Africa were enslaved in South America, mostly on large plantations.
-Swiss families not only owned plantations but were also heavily involved in logistics—they organized the transport of both the slaves and the coffee.
-"A triangular transaction," as Dominik Flammer calls it in the podcast.
+Coffee was then a colonial commodity that had to be planted and harvested.
+For this, people from West Africa were enslaved in South America, mostly on large plantations.
+Swiss families not only owned plantations but were heavily involved in logistics – they organized the transport of slaves, as well as the transport of coffee.
+"A triangular business," as Dominik Flammer calls it in the podcast.

-From chicory coffee, to apothecary coffee, to roastery coffee
+From chicory coffee, to apothecary's candy, to roastery coffee

-Coffee was expensive for a long time and was therefore considered a luxury item.
-However, consumption at that time has little to do with today's understanding of coffee.
+Coffee was expensive for a long time and was therefore understood as a luxury good.
+However, the consumption at that time had little to do with today's understanding of coffee.

-Five coffee beans had to be enough for one cup of coffee, plus substitutes such as chicory or lupin, sugar, and spices.
+Five coffee beans had to be enough for one cup of coffee, plus substitutes such as chicory, or lupins, sugar, and spices.

 Dominik Flammer

 Aren't we glad that we can experience coffee differently today?
-My conversation with Dominik Flammer showed me how the history of coffee in Switzerland unfolded, but above all, that we're on the right track to enjoying coffee more again.
+The conversation with Dominik Flammer showed me how the history of coffee in Switzerland unfolded, but above all, that we are on a good path to enjoying coffee more again.

-Two hundred years ago, coffee was roasted at home—it was simply cheaper, and the right thing to do.
-Today, many people roast their coffee at home again , understanding, seeing, and smelling the process, and being close to it.
+Two hundred years ago, coffee was roasted at home – it was simply cheaper and was the custom.
+Today, many people roast their coffee at home again and understand, see, and smell the processes, being close to it.

-Interestingly, the famous Schwarzenbach coffee roastery in Zurich's Niederdorf district only started roasting in 1929; before that, it sold green coffee to customers.
+Interestingly, the famous Schwarzenbach coffee roastery in Zurich's Niederdorf only started roasting in 1929; before that, they sold green coffee to customers.

-Dominik Flammer entertainingly demonstrates how vibrant the history of coffee is and how we all relate to it.
-Enjoy!
+Dominik Flammer engagingly shows how lively the history of coffee is and how we all have a connection to it.
+Enjoy listening.

 Literature tip: